This Bible History Daily feature was originally published in September 2013. It has been updated.—Ed.

 The Huqoq mosaics raise many questions, and further investigations by Jodi Magness, Shua Kisilevitz and their team will provide new insights into the colorful site.
 The Huqoq mosaics were removed from the site for conservation after the 2013 season, and the excavated areas were backfilled.

-Click here to read “New Mosaics from the Huqoq Synagogue” by Jodi Magness as it appears in the September/October 2013 issue of BAR for free in the BAS Library.
+Read “New Mosaics from the Huqoq Synagogue” by Jodi Magness as it appears in the September/October 2013 issue of Biblical Archaeology Review for free.

 Interested in Biblical art?
 BAS Library Members: Visit the Ancient Art of the Biblical World Special Collection.